-- Dollar cost averaging.
+- Dollar-cost averaging.
 Investing a fixed amount of dollars in securities at set intervals, regardless of stock market movements.
-When you contribute to a 401(k), you make a established dollar amount with each paycheck.
+When you contribute to a 401(k), you make an established dollar amount with each paycheck.
 If you contribute $100 a paycheck, you buy $100 worth of shares in your account, not a specific number of shares.

 - Earned income rule.
 IRS rule that requires a person to have earned income in order to contribute to an IRA.
 Annual IRA contributions cannot exceed the person’s earned income for the year.
 Earned income includes wages, salaries, bonuses, tips, and commissions.

 - Four percent rule.
 This is a general rule of thumb for how much a retiree should withdraw.
 It means you should limit your annual withdrawals to 4 percent of your total retirement assets.
 Experts say using this formula increases the chances of not running out of money in retirement.

 - Lump-sum distribution.
 Withdrawing all of the funds accumulated inside a retirement plan.

 - Matching contributions.
 This is an employer contribution to an individual’s employer-sponsored retirement account.
 Employers often match, dollar-for-dollar, an employee’s contributions up to a specified maximum.
 For example, if you contribute 5 percent of your salary, an employer’s matching contribution would also be 5 percent of your salary.
 This would give you an annual contribution of 10 percent of your salary.

 - Qualified retirement plan.
 A retirement plan that meets the requirements of Section 401(a) of the tax code.
 That makes it eligible for certain tax benefits.
 Employers receive a tax break for contributions to their workers’ plans.
 Individuals can reduce their taxable income by the amount they contribute to a qualified plan.
 The money inside the plan grows on a tax-deferred basis.